Antarctica History - 1897 -1922

 A final tragic chapter to many of these stories of the "Heroic Age" was that they took place in the years just before the First World War.
 Many of the adventurers and members of the exploratory parties joined their countrymen on the battlefields of Europe on their return from Antarctica.
 The Great War then took a terrible toll on their numbers.
 Despite their heroism and fortitude in the frozen south, many were due to die in the appalling industrialized waste of life that characterized this war.

 The close of the Heroic age is generally taken coming with the death of Ernest Shackleton in 1922 from a heart attack while aboard the ship Quest at anchor at South Georgia.
-After this time Antarctic expeditions were fundamentally different, usually being much larger in scale and with back up if necessary able to summoned by radio.
+After this time Antarctic expeditions were fundamentally different, usually being much larger in scale and with back up if necessary able to summoned by radio that was not reliably available earlier.
 No longer would men set out completely alone and self contained on their adventure, the tale to be told either on their return or by the finding of their remains by later parties.